pascme05/PyDTS/README.md

 - Pandas
 - Scipy

+Additionally, Python 3.11 with tensorflow 2.13 was tested.
+The requirements.txt file was updated for version 3.11, while the old requirements have been store using req38.txt

 # Datasets
 The toolkit utilizes the following publicly available datasets, which have been pre-processed and reshaped for the users'